 But, we are just now having slight squeaks with our joints while going over mild bumps and at random spots when turning.
 It’s not so loud that it’s something to really complain about, but I can notice it.

-My upper control arms didn’t have a dust cap over the joint so the open-air dust and debris has ultimately caused the Uniball joints to squeak, is what Icon told me.
+My upper control arms didn’t have a dust cap over the joint so the open-air dust and debris have ultimately caused the Uniball joints to squeak, which is what Icon told me.

 Introducing the Delta Joint Retrofit